t0mm4rx/t0mm4rx/README.md

 ## Code is a powerful tool!

 I'm Tom, living in Paris, France.
-I'm the co-founder of capsa, a crypto trading firm, and I've been freelancing for consulting firms and startups.
+I'm the co-founder of capsa, a crypto quantitative trading firm, and I've been freelancing for consulting firms and startups.

 👨‍💻  I've been passionate about coding since I was a child, and I've always done projects, game, apps...